jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ![](images/1.%20Commands%20Main%20Concepts.024.png)

-The large square would have contents, drawn with thick lines, would represent the command’s *implementation*, because they would be private.
+The large square might have contents, drawn with thick lines, might represent the command’s *implementation*, because they might be private.
 The objects inside the large square that are drawn with thinner lines, might be the command’s parameters: its publics.
 (Notation for *parameters* might be involved in the picture above, but might remain unexplained until the chapter "Parameters".)

 ### Conclusion